QingyangKong/knowledge-dump/Specifications/EntityFramework/User Defined Table Types.md

     DataType = typeof(int),
 });
 ```
-2. Make sure datatype passed aroung can be recgonized by each part.
+2. Make sure datatype passed around can be recgonized by each part.
 When assign variable to column in data table column, make sure the datatype is DBNull instead of null.
 Type null is not able to be used by database.
 ```
 row["UPDATED_DATE"] = requestToSave.UpdateDate != null ? requestToSave.UpdateDate : (object) DBNull.Value;
 ```